immersive-web/webxr-test-api/explainer.md

     boolean supportsUnbounded = false;
     // The bounds coordinates.
 If null/empty, bounded reference spaces are not supported.
 If not, must have at least three elements. sequence<FakeXRBoundsPoint> boundsCoodinates;
-    // A transform used to identify the physical position of the user's floor relative to the viewerOrigin.
+    // A transform used to identify the physical position of the user's floor relative to the viewerOrigin at initialization.
 If not set, indicates that the device cannot identify the physical floor.
     FakeXRRigidTransformInit localToFloorLevelTransform;
     // native origin of the viewer
     // If not set, the device is currently assumed to not be tracking, and xrFrame.getViewerPose should